 Understanding AI Concepts & Capabilities

 AI fluency begins with a conceptual understanding of what AI is, how it works (at a high level), and what its current capabilities and limitations are.
-This involves grasping concepts like machine learning (supervised, unsupervised, reinforcement learning), natural language processing (NLP), computer vision, and generative AI.
+This involves grasping concepts like machine learning, natural language processing (NLP), computer vision, and generative AI.
 It’s not about coding AI algorithms, but about recognizing where AI can add value, understanding its ethical implications (bias, privacy), and discerning between hype and reality.
-This knowledge empowers individuals to identify opportunities for AI integration in their own roles and industries.

 Prompt Engineering & AI Tool Utilization

 As AI tools become more ubiquitous, the ability to effectively communicate with them—often through “prompt engineering”—will be a highly sought-after skill.
 This involves crafting clear, specific, and contextual prompts to elicit desired outputs from large language models (LLMs) or image generators.
-Beyond generative AI, it includes proficiency in using AI-powered productivity tools (e.g., Grammarly, Notion AI, automated transcription services), customer service chatbots, or intelligent search functions.
-The goal is to leverage AI as a co-pilot, enhancing productivity and problem-solving capabilities.
+A content creator, for example, might understand how generative AI models like ChatGPT or Midjourney work to generate text or images, and how to effectively prompt them to produce high-quality, relevant content, while also recognizing their limitations in terms of factual accuracy or nuanced creativity.

 Automation & Workflow Optimization